got-reload/got-reload/README.md

 See Yaegi bugs:

 - https://github.com/traefik/yaegi/issues/1632
-  - Updating variables in reloaded code directly has some bugs.
+  - Updating variables in reloaded code has some problems.
 You can't always just use `foo`, sometimes you have use `*&foo`.
 - https://github.com/traefik/yaegi/issues/1634
   - Interpreted closures mixed with "binary" functions don't capture for loop values correctly
 - https://github.com/traefik/yaegi/issues/1635.
   - Channel send on "binary" channel panics or errors (at compile-time)

+And of course any other Yaegi bugs; those are just those that I've filed recently.

 ## Who came up with this harebrained idea?